sammanamgain/Employee-management-using-php/README.md

-Open a web browser and navigate to http://localhost/phpmyadmin.
+Open a web browser and navigate to http://localhost/phpmyadmin.</br>
-Create a new database named employee_management_db.
+Create a new database named employee_management_db.</br>
-Inside the newly created database, import the database.sql file from the repository's root directory.
+Inside the newly created database, import the database.sql file from the repository's root directory.</br>
 ##Usage
-Open a web browser and navigate to http://localhost/lab.
+Open a web browser and navigate to http://localhost/lab.</br>

-You'll be prompted to log in.
+You'll be prompted to log in.</br>
-First create a userid , use signup button and after this you will be redirected to login page  and use username and password to navigate to home folder
+First create a userid , use signup button and after this you will be redirected to login page  and use username and password to navigate to home folder</br>

-Username:
+Username: </br>
-Password:
+Password: </br>
 Once logged in, you can perform CRUD operations on employees and company .
-The input fields are validated both on the front-end using JavaScript and on the back-end using PHP.
+The input fields are validated both on the front-end using JavaScript and on the back-end using PHP.</br>

-##Contributing
+##Contributing</br>
 Contributions are welcome!
-If you find any issues or improvements, feel free to create a pull request.
+If you find any issues or improvements, feel free to create a pull request.</br>